raghav19/engineersdaybook/_posts/2025-12-03-my-local-env-setup.md

 ## is this my golden setup?

-for now, yes. i first got a grasp of configuration hierarchies through the `ansible` inventory patterns that can be used for large infrastructure repo and `direnv` gave me that experience for local environment, however with `mise` it has raised the bar considerably for me packaging all the goodness across the tools i experienced in a single place
+for now, yes. i first got a grasp of configuration hierarchies through the `ansible` inventory patterns that can be used for large infrastructure repos and `direnv` gave me that experience for local environment, however with `mise` it has raised the bar considerably for me packaging all the goodness across the tools i experienced in a single place

 with this i can now, have a local env that: